awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-workforce-create-private-console.md

 1. Enter an organization name and contact email\.

-1. Enter an organization name and contact email\.

-1. Optionally choose an SNS topic to which to subscribe the team so workers are notified by email when new labeling jobs become available\.
+1. Optionally choose an SNS topic to which to subscribe the team so workers are notified by email when new Ground Truth labeling jobs become available\.
+Amazon SNS notifications are supported by Ground Truth and are not supported by Augmented AI\.
+If you subscribe workers to receive SNS notifications, they will only receive notifications about Ground Truth labeling jobs\.
+They will not receive notifications about Augmented AI tasks\.

 1. Click the **Create private team** button\.